Research

 View the programme and other research activities on the ARIA website.

-Advanced Master of Research in Art & Design
+Advanced Master: Master of Research in Art & Design

 Our advanced master program focuses on research development of artists and designers whose practice is anchored in a social-political context (including but not limited to feminism, social design, migration, decolonialism, class politics, queer politics, disability politics, capitalism, identity, Anthropocene, the (under)commons, community art, conflict&design, healing&rituals, history, big data…).
 The program offers time and space to do research without the requirement of any particular final format such as an exhibition or production.